-- The Republic of Korea continues to be affected by the transiting of illicit drugs and precursor chemicals destined for illicit markets and manufacturing sites in the Asia and Pacific region.
+- The Republic of Korea continues to be affected by the transiting of illicit drugs destined for other countries in the Asia and Pacific region.

 Overview of the drug situation

-Crystalline methamphetamine, commonly known locally as ‘philopon’ or ‘hiroppon’ in the Republic of Korea, remains the most commonly used drug in the country, as perceived by government experts, and it accounts for most drug-related arrests and nearly all drug treatment admissions.
-The use of methamphetamine pills and ecstasy is limited.
+Crystalline methamphetamine, commonly known in the Republic of Korea as ‘philopon’ or ‘hiroppon,’ remains the most common illicitly used drug in the country, as perceived by government experts, and it accounts for most drug-related arrests, as well as nearly all drug treatment admissions.
+The use of methamphetamine pills and “ecstasy” is limited.

 Table 1.
 Trend in use of selected drugs in the Republic of Korea, 2011-2015*

 The large majority of persons admitted for treatment in medical centres in the Republic of Korea are treated for ATS use, and their number more than doubled in 2015 compared to 2014.